gorgew/CustomBulletPoints/README.md

 stringSize: The size of the bullets in characters.
 bulletStringArray: An array of Strings used as bullets.
 They should be the same size, though this is not enforced.

+> Warning: Be careful with symbols that use Variation Selectors(https://en.wikipedia.org/wiki/Variation_Selectors_(Unicode_block)).
+Symbols that appear as 1 character may be in fact 2.
 ## Known Issues

 Problems with Tier Mode.